 It’s time to do some research.
 You’ve heard that phrase before, and you know what it means.
-But when it comes to competitive analysis in digital marketing, what does it mean, and how do you do it?
+But what does it mean when it comes to competitive analysis in digital marketing, and how do you do it?

 But who should you analyze as competitors in digital marketing?
 Well, that depends on your business and your goals.
-Typically, you’ll want to look at businesses that are in the same industry or market as you are.
+Typically, you’ll want to look at companies that are in the same industry or market as you are.

 Now that you understand the importance of a competitive analysis, it’s time to gather data.
 Start by doing some research on your top competitors.
 What are they doing that you’re not?
 What are they doing well that you can emulate?

-Take a close look at their website, social media presence, and marketing materials.
+Look closely at their website, social media presence, and marketing materials.
 Note what tactics they’re using and how they’re targeting their audience.
 What keywords are they targeting?
 What kind of content are they creating?

 Please pay close attention to their language and the tone of their marketing materials.
 Try to get a sense of what their brand is all about.
 What kind of message are they trying to send to their audience?